Kingdom of the Morea: Administration

-Each province and district was headed by a provveditore, who combined civil and military authority, and was aided by a rector (rettore) in charge of justice and a chamberlain (camerlingo) in charge of financial affairs.
-To the "Kingdom of the Morea" was also joined the administration of the islands of Kythera (Cerigo) and Antikythera (Cerigotto), off the southeastern coast of the Peloponnese, which had been in Venetian hands since 1204.
+Each province and district was headed by a provveditore, who combined civil and military authority and was aided by a rector (rettore) in charge of justice and a chamberlain (camerlingo) in charge of financial affairs.
+The "Kingdom of the Morea" also included the administration of the islands of Kythera (Cerigo) and Antikythera (Cerigotto), off the southeastern coast of the Peloponnese, which had been in Venetian hands since 1204.

 List of the provveditori generali of the Morea

 The formal title of the Venetian governor-general of the Morea was Provveditore generale delle Armi ("Superintendent-general of the Arms"), with his seat in Nauplia.
-In the first period after the conquest, he was assisted by two provveditori extraordinary.
-The provveditori generali appointed during the duration of the Kingdom of the Morea are known through their relazioni, the reports they submitted to the Venetian government on their deeds.
+In the first period after the conquest he was assisted by two provveditori extraordinary.
+The provveditori generali appointed during the Kingdom of the Morea are known through their relazioni, the reports they submitted to the Venetian government on their deeds.
 These were: